ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 * If it is in a function's stack frame, that stack frame will be reclaimed and modified by future functions, corrupting the new `Entry`.

-So you can see, we must use dynamic memory allocation.
+So you can see, dynamic memory allocation is required.
 Which is why the `add_entry` shown above calls `malloc`.
 The resulting pointer points to somewhere not in the program's global data section or in any function's stack space, but in the heap memory.
-Where it can live until we `free` it.
+It will stay in the heap until a call to `free` is made.

-## free
+## The C library free function

 You cannot ask malloc for memory forever.
-Eventually that space behind the scenes will run out.
-So you should give up your dynamic memory once it is not needed, using [`free`](https://en.cppreference.com/w/c/memory/free).
+Eventually the space behind the scenes will run out.
+You should give up your dynamic memory once it is not needed, using [`free`](https://en.cppreference.com/w/c/memory/free).

 ```C
 void free(void *ptr);
 ```

-You call `free` with a pointer previously given to you by `malloc`, and this tells the heap that we no longer need this memory.
+You call `free` with a pointer previously returned by `malloc`, and this tells the heap that the memory is no longer needed.

-{{% notice Undefined Behaviour%}}
+{{% notice Undefined Behavior%}}
-You may wonder what happens if you don't pass the exact pointer to `free`, as `malloc` returned to you.
-The result varies as this is "undefined behaviour".
+You may wonder what happens if you don't pass the exact same pointer to `free` as `malloc` returned.
+The result varies as this is "undefined behavior".
 Which essentially means a large variety of unexpected things can happen.

-In practice, many allocators will tolerate this difference or reject it outright if it's not possible to do something sensbile with the pointer.
+In practice, many allocators will tolerate this difference or reject it outright if it's not possible to do something sensible with the pointer.

-Remember that just because one allocator handles this a certain way, does not mean all will.
+Remember, just because one allocator handles this a certain way, does not mean all allocators will be the same.
 Indeed, that same allocator may handle it differently for different allocations within the same program.
 {{% /notice %}}

-So, you can use `free` to remove an item from your linked list.
+You can use `free` to remove an item from your linked list.

 ```C
 void remove_entry(Entry* previous, Entry* entry) {